mcasari/release-handler/README.md

 The release_handler.py script defines the following functions:

 - update_versions: updates the versions of each projects based on the configuration
+- push_changes: performs a compilation of each project to check possible errors using the environment settings defined in the configuration file
 - update_tags: creates tag for each project with the configured tag name
-- checkout_and_pull: performs a checkout on the branch defined in the configuration file and a pull from the remote Git repository
-- compile_check: performs a compilation of each project to check possible errors using the environment settings defined in the configuration file

 - extract_git_info_to_excel: generates an excel report with the current remote tag situation, with git urls, commit ids and related tags

 Here is an example of configuration file content: